-Pizza Hut is facing a social media backlash and boycott campaign, after its Israeli branch posted an advert mocking the mass Palestinian prisoner hunger strike.
+Pizza Hut is facing a social media backlash and a boycott campaign after its Israeli branch posted an advert mocking the mass Palestinian prisoner hunger strike.

-Pizza Hut’s Israeli branch advertised an image showing Marwan El-Barghouti eating, with message saying ‘Barghouti, if you’re going to break a strike, why not pizza?,’ prompting condemnation.
+Pizza Hut’s Israeli branch advertised an image showing Marwan El-Barghouti eating, with a message saying ‘Barghouti, if you’re going to break a strike, why not pizza?’ prompting condemnation.

 Marwan Barghouti is leading a mass Palestinian prisoner hunger strike.
-The photo which was released by Israeli prison authorities few days ago, showing Marwan Bargouti eating, reportedly from 2004 – according to The National Committee for the Freedom and Dignity Strike.
+The photo which was released by Israeli prison authorities a few days ago, shows Marwan Bargouti eating, reportedly from 2004 – according to The National Committee for the Freedom and Dignity Strike.

 Pizza Hut turned the footage into an advertisement, photoshopped and added a Pizza box under Barghouti’s bed.